sandramcardona/Election_Analysis/README.md

 ## Project Overview
 A Colorado Borad of Elections employee has given me the tasks below to complete the election audit of a recent locatl congressional election.

-1. Calculate the Total number of votes casted.
+1. Calculate the Total number of votes cast in this congressional election.
 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.
 4. Calculate the Percentage of votes each candidate won.